hoperedemption/diffusionDDPM/README.md

 # Denoising Diffusion Probabilistic Model (DDPM) Exploration Project

-This project implements a **Denoising Diffusion Probabilistic Model** in PyTorch, focusing on generating high-quality images.
+This project implements a **Denoising Diffusion Probabilistic Model** in PyTorch, focusing on generating high-quality images, trained on the CIFAR-10 dataset.
 It includes robust features for **training efficiency, reproducibility, and comprehensive experiment tracking**, along with a flexible architecture for conditional image generation.

 ---

 # Selected Diffusion Model Sample Progression

+Note: I stopped training at the 13 th epoch where I saw decent enough patterns from the 10 classes started to appear.

 <p style="text-align: center; font-size: 1.1em; color: #555;">
   This table highlights a selection of generated images from different stages of the model's training, showcasing key points in its learning progression from initial noise to higher fidelity.